hugochan/Eye-Tracker/README.md

 1) What are the datasets?

 The original dataset comes from the [GazeCapture](http://gazecapture.csail.mit.edu/) project.
 The dataset involves over 1400 subjects and results in more than 2 million face images.
 Due to the limitation of computation power, a much [smaller dataset](http://hugochan.net/download/eye_tracker_train_and_val.npz) with 48000 training samples and 5000 validation samples was used here.
 Each sample contains 5 items: face, left eye, right eye, face mask and labels.

+# Other implementations
+For pytorch implementations, see [GazeCapture](https://github.com/CSAILVision/GazeCapture).